sullis/flow-example/DESIGN.md

 I created an OpenAPI spec that describes the Flows API:
 - [api.yaml](https://github.com/sullis/flow-example/blob/main/openapi/src/main/resources/api.yaml)

-I was planning to use the OpenAPI generator to generate a JAX-RX resource class.
+I was planning to use the OpenAPI generator to generate a JAX-RS resource class.
 However, there was a problem with the JAX-RS source code generator.
 I decided to use only one of the generated source files: ```FlowLog.java```

 If I had additional time, I would re-examine the generated code.